The Nurture Science Program Featured on PBS NewsHour

 A study in San Antonio is designed to determine if a technique called Family Nurture Intervention could help babies who spend their first days in the neonatal intensive care unit.
 Read full article.

 New test scores emotional weight of parent-child connections

 Videos of mothers and their infants interacting with each other may contain clues to autism risk.
 The unpublished results were presented Tuesday at the 2016 Society for Neuroscience annual meeting in San Diego.
 Read full article.

 The emotional connection between a mother and her infant is normally present at birth, and vocal soothing, touching, comforting, holding, and making eye contact—behaviors commonly associated with “nurture” — have a profound impact on development and behavior.
-Studies have shown that they can help a child become more resilient to a broad range of mental, behavioral, and physical disorders, and that they play a role in the mother’s wellbeing, too.
+Studies have shown that they can help a child become more resilient to a broad range of mental, behavioral, and physical disorders and that they play a role in the mother’s wellbeing, too.
+Read full article.

 Nurturing Brain Development in Preterm Infants - From the DANA Foundation